lunatech-labs/play-debian-package/README.md

  * build-essential
  * dh-make
+ * devscripts
  * fakeroot
  * curl

 ## Play version configuration

 Building a package is easy.
+Simply:

-Simply edit the file debian/playversion and indicate the right version number (i.e. 1.2.4).
-You also need to edit the file debian/control and fill in the right version number for the Standard-Version field.
+1. edit the file debian/playversion and indicate the right version number (i.e. 1.2.4).
+1. edit the file debian/control and fill in the right version number for the Standard-Version field.
-Once this is done, run the command `dch -i' and input the changes to your package.
+1. run the command `dch -i' and log the changes to your package.

 ## Building the debian package

-To build the package simply run `fakeroot dpkg-buildpackage -b` from this project root directory.
-The scripts will download the right play distribution.
+To build the package simply, `fakeroot dpkg-buildpackage -b` from this project root directory.
+The scripts will download the correct play distribution.

 ## Switching to a previous play version